SwiftDevJournal/intro-swiftui-guide/CreatingProjects.md

 Where `CompanyName` is the name of your organization.
 If you have no organization, you can use your name.
 There should be no spaces in the organization identifier.

+### Interface

 Choose SwiftUI from the Interface menu to use SwiftUI for your app.
 If you do not see an Interface menu, the project will use SwiftUI.

 You may see a Life Cycle menu in your version of Xcode.
 Choose SwiftUI App from that menu to use the SwiftUI app life cycle.

+### Language

 Choose Swift from the Language menu.
+SwiftUI uses Swift, which doesn't give you a language choice.

+### Use Core Data

 The Use Core Data checkbox determines whether or not to use Core Data to store data in your app.
 Core Data is not for beginners so you will deselect this checkbox when starting to write SwiftUI apps.

+### Include Tests

 Selecting the Include Tests adds unit testing targets to the project.
 This guide does not cover unit testing, but it does no harm to include tests.
 Having unit test targets will not make your app bigger or run slower.

-Click the Next button to move on to the final step.

 ## Step 3: Choose a Location to Save